falcosecurity/falcosidekick/README.md

 #listenport: 2801 # port to listen for daemon (default: 2801)
 debug: false # if true all outputs will print in stdout the payload they send (default: false)
 customfields: # custom fields are added to falco events, if the value starts with % the relative env var is used
-  Akey: "AValue"
+  # Akey: "AValue"
-  Bkey: "BValue"
+  # Bkey: "BValue"
-  Ckey: "CValue"
+  # Ckey: "CValue"
+templatedfields: # templated fields are added to falco events and metrics, it uses Go template + output_fields values
+  # Dkey: '{{ or (index . "k8s.ns.labels.foo") "bar" }}'
+# bracketreplacer: "_" # if not empty, replace the brackets in keys of Output Fields
 mutualtlsfilespath: "/etc/certs" # folder which will used to store client.crt, client.key and ca.crt files for mutual tls (default: "/etc/certs")

 slack: